An open letter to the UK's Association of Christian Counsellors (ACC)

 The Association of Christian Counsellors (ACC) is a UK organisation which largely follows the secular 'wisdom' of the British Association for Counselling and Psychotherapy (BACP) in its understanding of ethics in counselling.

 Secular thinking on counselling places a high importance upon respect for 'client autonomy'.
-Now, respect for people is a very important concept, and is certainly a Biblical and Christian value.
-But secular thinking about 'client autonomy' in counselling imposes a requirement on counsellors to refrain from giving direction, 'because the counselling process is generally seen to be a non-judgemental safe environment'.
+But the views of BACP and ACC on 'client autonomy' in counselling impose a requirement on counsellors to refrain from giving direction, 'because the counselling process is generally seen to be a non-judgemental safe environment'.
 The counsellor must instead facilitate a process whereby the client is helped to arrive at 'the conclusion that they deem best for themselves'.
-(These ideas are entirely driven by the epistemology of Post-Modernism, not the Bible).
+These ideas are entirely driven by the epistemology of Post-Modernism, not the Bible.

 This means that if a counsellor were to tell a client that we must all repent of our sin and trust in Christ in order to be saved, or if a counsellor were to address some area of unrepentant sin in a client's life, this would be regarded as most unethical.
 Not only by BACP (to be expected as they are a secular organisation), but also by the UK's so-called Association of Christian Counsellors too.